sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 As a further experiment, I created [a new long word list using this pruning technique](https://github.com/sts10/generated-wordlists/blob/main/lists/experimental/ud1.txt).

-In fact, this list is just about **the best list** I can produce at the moment.
+In fact, this list is just about **the best list I can produce at the moment**.

 * It's initial data source, like many of my word lists, is from [my Google Book Ngram scraping project](https://github.com/sts10/common_word_list_maker).
 * It filters out a list of profane words, awkward words, and even some British spellings of English words (like "favour" and "theatre").